 Port Douglas in Queensland, Australia is one of the state’s best-kept secrets.
 Its lush rainforest and glittering coastline are just two of the dozens of features that make this seaside town well worth visiting.
-Plus, the world-famous Great Barrier Reef is just a stone’s throw away and the year-round pleasant climate means that almost every day is perfect to get exploring it.
+Plus, the world-famous Great Barrier Reef is just a stone’s throw away, and the pleasant year-round climate means that almost every day is perfect for exploring it.

-If you want to experience the best of tropical Australia, this is the place to go.
-For the active traveler, there is no shortage of things to do in Port Douglas.
+For the active traveler, there is no shortage of activities in Port Douglas.
 You can easily spend days, if not weeks, venturing through the town’s abundant nature.
-Then, in the evenings, dine al fresco and watch the sun dip behind the horizon.
+Then, dine al fresco in the evenings and watch the sun dip behind the horizon.

 In addition to everything I’ve mentioned already, Port Douglas is also a great place to learn more about Australia’s aboriginal people and its exciting wildlife.
-And, when you’re all worn out at the end of the day the accommodation options are top-notch.
+Plus, when you’re all worn out at the end of the day, the accommodation options are top-notch.
 Think luxury resorts and five-star service.

-Are you sold or do you need a bit more inspiration?
+Are you sold already, or do you need a bit more inspiration to visit this hidden gem in far North Queensland?
 Here are some of the best things to do in Port Douglas while you’re there.

 - 1. Watch the sunset at Rex Smeal Park